gillesbertaux/bootsy/readme.md

 Almost every folder has a :

-- OLD folders : with the previous versions.
 - MODELS folders : contains templates.
 - .txt files with the naming convention for the folder.